alonepranav/Linux-Command-Practice/windows/ipconfig.md

-Sure!
-Here’s a detailed explanation of the `ipconfig` command and its common options and output fields:

----

 ### What is `ipconfig`?

 `ipconfig` stands for **Internet Protocol Configuration**.
 It's a command-line tool in Windows used to display and manage the IP address configuration of network adapters on your system.